KittyGiraudel/site/_posts/2015-01-07-introducing-sass-guidelines.md

 > **Edit (2015/01/07):** over 20000 visits on [Sass Guidelines](https://sass-guidelin.es) during the last 24 hours.
 Thank you so much for your support!

-I don't know why I did not think of writing Sass guidelines when [Harry Roberts](https://csswizardry.com) first released his [CSS Guidelines](https://cssguidelin.es) a couple of months back.
+I don’t know why I did not think of writing Sass guidelines when [Harry Roberts](https://csswizardry.com) first released his [CSS Guidelines](https://cssguidelin.es) a couple of months back.
 Anyway, on saturday evening I had a _eureka moment_:

 > I SHOULD WRITE SASS GUIDELINES!
 > &mdash; Me, in the shower.